ILIAS-eLearning/ILIAS/Services/User/Privacy.md

 - Approve Date (approvement date by an administrator)
 - Agree Date (date of acceptance of user agreement)

-User account with local (ILIAS) authentication store an "bcrypted" password.
+User accounts with local (ILIAS) authentication store an "bcrypted" password.
 A plain text password is only stored if the user is imported via xml.
-After the first login and any password change in the administration or by the user, the password is stored using a bcrypt algorithm.
+After the first login or any password change in the administration or by the user, the password is stored using a bcrypt algorithm.

 ## Data being presented